-In addition to LTP, glucocorticoid elevation (Suri and Vaidya, 2013; Wosiski-Kuhn et al., 2014), estrogen deficiency (Carbone and Handa, 2013) and melatonin deficiency (Imbesi et al., 2008; Zhang et al., 2013; Rudnitskaya et al., 2015) may also reduce BDNF level.
+In addition to aging (Li et al., 2009), glucocorticoid elevation (Suri and Vaidya, 2013; Wosiski-Kuhn et al., 2014), estrogen deficiency (Carbone and Handa, 2013) and melatonin deficiency (Imbesi et al., 2008; Zhang et al., 2013; Rudnitskaya et al., 2015) may also reduce BDNF level.
 The glucocorticoid level increases under psychological stress, which is a risk factor for AD via Tau hyperphosphorylation (Rissman, 2009; Sotiropoulos et al., 2011; Sotiropoulos and Sousa, 2015).

 In familial AD, one of three genes is mutated: APP, PSEN1 and PSEN2, encoding amyloid precursor protein (APP), Presenilin 1 (PS1) and Presenilin 2 (PS2), respectively.
 In the past several decades, thousands of experimental studies have been using transgenic mice overexpressing mutant APP/PS to investigate the pathogenesis of AD.
 The results appeared to support the Amyloid Cascade Hypothesis.
 However, the APP/PS overexpression has been shown to up-regulates a microRNA, miR-342-5p, which in turn down-regulates the expression of Ankyrin-G (Sun et al., 2014).
 Injection of Ankyrin-G into the APP transgenic mice reduces β-amyloid pathology (Santuccione et al., 2013).
-Therefore, the pathology observed in the APP/PS transgenic mice could arise from down-regulation of Ankyrin-G leading to hyperexcitability (Chapter 9), rather than the mutant APP/PS.
+Therefore, the pathology observed in the APP/PS transgenic mice could arise from down-regulation of Ankyrin-G leading to hyperexcitability (Chapter 8).

 mTOR and Hyperexcitability

-The mechanistic (or mammalian) target of rapamycin (mTOR) can be activated by a diverse range of signals: glucose (Blagosklonny, 2013), cytokines (Lee et al., 2007), protein misfolding (Qian et al., 2010), etc. Upon activation, mTOR promotes the synthesis of a variety of proteins, including Tau (Caccamo et al., 2013; Tang et al., 2013; Tang et al., 2015).
-As described above, Tau elevation may cause hyperexcitability.
+Upon activation, the mechanistic target of rapamycin (mTOR) stimulates the synthesis of a variety of proteins, including Tau (Caccamo et al., 2013; Tang et al., 2013; Tang et al., 2015).
+Compelling evidence indicates that excessive Tau expression can cause hyperexcitability (Chapter 7).
 Therefore, hyperactive mTOR can result in hyperexcitability.
-This novel mechanism is now well documented (see Epilepsy and mTOR).
+This novel mechanism is now well documented (see this article).
 While hyperexcitability could arise from alteration at synapses, the hyperactive mTOR does not necessarily lead to changes in synaptic transmission (Lasarge and Danzer, 2014; Wang et al., 2015).
 Furthermore, rapamycin (a potent mTOR inhibitor) ameliorates Tau pathology (Caccamo et al., 2013; Ozcelik et al., 2013; Kolosova et al., 2013), suggesting that the mTOR-induced hyperexcitability plays an important role in Tau pathology.

-mTOR could be the ultimate risk factor for most human diseases.
-Diabetes, inflammation and vitamin D deficiency are known to be the risk factors for AD.
-They all converge to the activation of mTOR (see Appendix D).
+mTOR can be activated by a diverse range of signals: glucose (Blagosklonny, 2013), cytokines (Lee et al., 2007), protein misfolding (Qian et al., 2010), etc. mTOR could be the ultimate risk factor for most human diseases (see Appendix D).
+Diabetes (excess glucose), inflammation (aberrant cytokine activation) and vitamin D deficiency are known to be the risk factors for AD.
+They all converge to the activation of mTOR.